opeyemiman/analyze_imageprocessing/README.md

 ## Introduction to MicaSense RedEdge Image Processing Tools
 Introductory Image processing steps and tutorials can be found at <https://github.com/micasense/imageprocessing>

+# wildcat_main Script Overview
+The main script uses the calibration capture to generate 5 band reflectance outputs for every capture in your imageset.
+During batch processing of an imageset, extra 'functionland' operations may be performed i.e. pixel listing, grayscale processing, multispectral indexes.

-# 🌱🟤 functionland Script Overview
+## 🌱🟤 functionland Script Overview

 *Functionland Script contains special functions called by main Scripts for performing further multispectral image processing, vegetation & sediment index computation, and pixel-level ML analysis.*